 More about this marker.
 Marker is a large metal plaque, mounted at ground-level on a stone pedestal and monument.

 Also see . . .
 Kauila And The Sea Turtles Of Punalu'u.
 The Punalu'u area has changed greatly over the years.
 Originally the site of a Hawaiian village, the entire village was destroyed by a tsunami and subsequent drop of several feet of the island causing the remains of the village to be under water.
 In more recent times the bay had a dock used primarily for sugar cane.
 A railroad ran to the far end of the bay and you can still see the cement remains of the old dock structures past the boat ramp.
-The cement landing was dynamited by the US military during WW II to keep it from being used as a landing point by the Japanese navy.
-(Submitted on September 16, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)
+The cement landing was dynamited by the (Submitted on September 16, 2018, by Cosmos Mariner of Cape Canaveral, Florida.)

 Credits.
-This page was last revised on February 4, 2019.
-This page originally submitted on September 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 58 times since then and 24 times this year.
+This page was last revised on August 23, 2020.
+It was originally submitted on September 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+This page has been viewed 101 times since then and 13 times this year.
 Last updated on February 2, 2019, by Cosmos Mariner of Cape Canaveral, Florida.
 Photos: 1. submitted on September 15, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
 2, 3, 4, 5. submitted on September 16, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Andrew Ruppenstein was the editor who published this page.